stnolting/neorv32-micropython/README.md

 the upstream [stm32 port](https://github.com/micropython/micropython/tree/master/ports).
 It is highly recommended to keep the current folder structure as an upstream port within the MicroPython repository is not available.
 This port is still under development.
-Help and contributions are very welcome! :wink:
+Help and contributions are very welcome!

 TODOs: